Colleton County Fire-Rescue

 STATION 6 - Green Pond

-The station’s first in response is a primarily rural residential area but the station also covers several commercial properties, several plantations, two large commercial properties, ten miles of U.S. Highway 17, seven miles of railroad, and the Ashepoo and Combahee Rivers.
-The station’s response area also borders Beaufort County to the south.
-The station is responsible for serving the single largest geographical area in the county.
+The Station's first in response area is primarily a rural residential area.
+The Station covers several commercial properties, several industrial buildings as well as a chemical plant; many plantations, ten miles of ACE Basin Parkway (US Hwy 17), seven miles of CSX Railroad and portions of the Ashepoo and Combahee Rivers.
+The response area is bordered by Beaufort County to the south.
+Station 6 is responsible for serving the single largest geographical area in the County.

 STATION 7 - Smoaks

-The station’s first in response is a primarily rural residential area but the station also covers several commercial and agricultural properties.
-The station’s response area also borders Bamberg and Orangeburg Counties to the north.
+27250 Lowcountry Hwy - Station 7 is a three bay facility located in the town of Smoaks.
+The building was constructed in 2004 to replace the Town’s small Fire Station which was built in 1972.
+It houses Engine 7 (1500 gpm pumper), Tender 7 (3000 gallon tender) and Medic 7.
+The station’s first in response area is a primarily rural residential but the station also covers several commercial and agricultural properties.
+The station’s response area also borders Bamberg and Orangeburg Counties to the west and north.

 STATION 8 - Hendersonville